Best portable Bluetooth speakers for outdoor party people

 Clearly, this is more for indoor use than for standing next to a barbecue as a torrential downpour unfurls.
 However, with an 18-hour battery life, it is very suitable for outdoor musical entertainment so long as it's protected from the elements.

-One of the most "hi-fi" Buetooth docks we've run across to date, this doesn't push the bass - though there is definitely some low-end presence - but instead goes for a more refined sound, as befits a speaker brand of B&W's standing.
+At the more "hi-fi" end of the Bluetooth speaker spectrum, this doesn't push the bass - though there is definitely some low-end presence - but instead goes for a more refined sound, as befits a speaker brand of B&W's standing.
 It can play loud or soft and sounds equally impressive in either mode.

-The compact, attractive T7 supports aptX Bluetooth for the maximum sound quality you can wring out of that particular wireless codec.
+The compact, attractive T7 supports Apt-X for the maximum sound quality you can wring out of Bluetooth.
 The honeycomb structure around the outside helps reduce vibration and distortion, and there are simple controls on top.

-It's a little on the 'tasteful' side, sure, but for soundtracking your Champagne breakfast before settling down to watch the equestrian section of the Rio Olympics, it's quite the thing, darling.
+It's a little on the 'tasteful' side, sure, but for soundtracking your Champagne breakfast while hunkered down in the glamping section of Glastonbury, it's just the thing.